nwinkler/bash-it/README.md

 bash-it enable plugin proxy
 ```

 Bash it also provides support for enabling/disabling proxy settings for various shell tools.
-The following backends are currently supported (in addition to the shell's environment variables): Git, SVN, npm, ssh.
+The following backends are currently supported (in addition to the shell's environment variables): Git, SVN, npm, apm (Atom Package Manager), ssh.
 The `proxy` plugin changes the configuration files of these tools to enable or disable the proxy settings.

 Bash-it uses the following variables to set the shell's proxy settings when you call `enable-proxy`.
 These variables are best defined in a custom script in Bash-it's custom script folder (`$BASH_IT/custom`), e.g. `$BASH_IT/custom/proxy.env.bash`